 Superfeet insoles are built to deliver exceptional comfort and smooth and efficient energy transfer through your gait from foot strike to toe-off in each step.
 Trail-specific insoles stabilize your feet on uneven ground and enhance comfort, even on the roughest terrain.

-Superfeet ADAPT Hike Max insoles are designed to feel like they are part of your footwear, with flexible, cushioned support to keep you moving comfortably all day.
+Superfeet Hike Cushion insoles are designed to feel like they are part of your footwear, with flexible, cushioned support to keep you moving comfortably all day.
 Designed with Adaptive Comfort Technology, these comfortable orthotics for hiking flex and adapt to your foot's natural motion.
 These are great for someone new to wearing an aftermarket insole or someone looking to replace the stock insoles in their boot to add some additional cushioning.

-ADAPT Hike Max Features
+Hike Cushion Features

 - Adaptive Comfort Technology (A.C.T.)